Atharva-Kanherkar/zlux-app-server/README.md

 To fix this issue, you need to create a zowe.yaml file in the following directory: `%USERPROFILE%\.zowe\workspace\app-server\serverConfig`.
 You can use [this](https://github.com/zowe/zlux-app-server/blob/v2.x/staging/defaults/serverConfig/defaults.yaml) template as a starting point.

-### Fixing Build Errors

-If you encounter an "Invalid tag name" error or issues at the package level when installing dependencies, the error may lie with poor package-lock metadata.
-To resolve this:
-- Reset the `package-lock.json` by running `git checkout package-lock.json` to remove any changes made prior.
-- If the install step still fails, try removing the `package-lock.json` entirely.

-### Customizing Configurations and Server Errors

-#### Validating YAML Configuration
-Ensure your `zowe.yaml` file is valid YAML.
-Use any online YAML checker to validate your file.
-Proper configuration is crucial for the system to function correctly.
-Please refer the information covered in [Section 7](#7-adding-zss-to-the-environment) to configure your file correctly.

-#### Handling Unhandled Rejection Errors
+**Note:** The App server will not remain running until [Section 7](#7-adding-zss-to-the-environment) is complete.

+**Note:** Ensure your `zowe.yaml` file is valid YAML.
+You may use a safe offline YAML checker such as from [RedHat's VSCode plugin](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml).

-**Known Issue & Workaround:** If you get an error stating `Unhandled rejection, Type error: Cannot read properties of undefined` after attempting to start your App Server, the issue is most likely with your configuration.
-Due to some highly customized configuration settings, if there is no easily identifiable cause, you can revert to a less strict version of the App Server via these two commands:
+**Known Issue & Workaround:** If you get the error `Unhandled rejection, Type error: Cannot read properties of undefined` after attempting to start your App Server AND your Zowe.yaml is formatted correctly to the best of your knowledge, try the unsupported, less strict version of the App Server via these two commands:

 zlux-server-framework:
 ```